Seeing past words: Testing the cross-modal capabilities of pretrained V&L models on counting tasks: Introduction

 We use three publicly available, representative V\&L models in our investigation: LXMERT\footnote{\url{github.com/huggingface/transformers}} \cite{tan-bansal-2019-lxmert}, ViLBERT and ViLBERT 12-in-1\footnote{\url{github.com/facebookresearch/vilbert-multi-task}} \citep[][]{lu2019vilbert,lu2020vilbert12in1}.
 ViLBERT and ViLBERT 12-in-1 use the same BERT-based model architecture, which incorporates two separate visual and linguistic streams that interact through multiple co-attention transformer layers.
 ViLBERT is trained using self-supervised learning on image-caption pairs, while ViLBERT 12-in-1 is further finetuned on 12 different tasks using multi-task learning.
 LXMERT is also a dual-stream architecture and combines textual and visual transformer-based encoders with cross-modal layers.
 However, LXMERT is pretrained not only on image-caption pairs but also directly on the visual question answering (VQA) task using multiple VQA datasets.

-With these three models we are able to construct different experimental settings for probing: while all models are trained on image-sentence alignment, only ViLBERT is not directly trained on VQA; hence the model can be probed on our counting task in a zero-shot setting.
-LXMERT, by contrast, is directly pretrained on VQA datasets (also including \textit{how many} questions, the focus in our counting probe).
-Hence, it was exposed to examples where answering a question correctly would presumably hinge on adequately performing the subtasks noted above, namely detection and categorisation of instances in an image and alignment of these to text.
-Finally, \mbox{ViLBERT 12-in-1} is also finetuned on many V\&L tasks, including VQA instances which have numerical answers, hence requiring counting abilities.
-Hence, we believe it serves as a solid baseline and should be well equipped to detect foiled probing instances.
-However, to our surprise, we find that none of these models perform particularly well in our probing experiments.
+While all models are trained on image-sentence alignment, only ViLBERT is not directly trained on VQA; hence the model can be probed ``zero-shot'' on our counting task.
+LXMERT, by contrast, is pretrained on VQA (including \textit{how many} questions, the focus in our counting probe).
+Hence, LXMERT was exposed to examples where answering a question correctly requires the model to detect and categorise instances in an image, and then aligning these to the text.
+Finally, the tasks \mbox{ViLBERT 12-in-1} are finetuned on also include VQA, including instances with numerical answers requiring counting abilities.
+We therefore believe it serves as a solid baseline and should be well equipped to detect foiled probing instances.
+To our surprise, we find that none of these models perform particularly well in our counting experiments.

-Our main contributions are: i) We show that all three pretrained V\&L models perform image-sentence alignment well, as expected given that they are pretrained on this task; ii) We build a \textit{counting probe}, a task which can only be resolved by a V\&L model if it can adequately perform cross-modal grounding; iii) We find that all models perform similarly to the random baseline when directly applying the image-sentence alignment head to perform counting without finetuning; iv) We find that ViLBERT, ViLBERT 12-in-1 and LXMERT seem to exploit dataset bias and only partially solve our counting probe even when finetuned, and cannot generalise to out-of-distribution quantities.\footnote{We will make our dataset available upon publication.}
+Our main contributions are: i) We show that all three models perform image-sentence alignment well, as expected given their pretraining; ii) We build a \textit{counting probe}, which requires a model to adequately perform cross-modal grounding; iii) We find that ViLBERT, \mbox{ViLBERT 12-in-1} and LXMERT perform similarly to the random baseline when directly applying the image-sentence alignment head to perform counting without finetuning; iv) We find that all models seem to exploit dataset bias and fail to generalise to out-of-distribution quantities.
+Even when finetuned, they only partially solve our counting probe.\footnote{We will release all data necessary to reproduce our experiments, including our counting dataset, upon publication.}